 The NHS recommends three pieces of veg and two pieces of fruit per day but many medical experts feel this is too low and recommend much more - up to seven, or even eleven servings per day.
 What's important is knowing you're eating these regularly and that they're playing a significant role in your daily diet.

 By adding fruit and vegetables to every meal (and snack) these higher numbers are easy to achieve and your body will thank you for it with a stronger and more resilient immune system amongst many other benefits.

 Remember that fruit and veg are both good sources of carbohydrate so reducing the amount of less nutrient-dense plain white rice or pasta on your plate with vitamin-rich vegetables such as sweet potato is a good way to meet your quota.

-Dried fruit also counts and at Veloforte we make sure all of our bars are stuffed full of this delicious and nutritious ingredient to help you eat more vitamins and minerals, as well as providing superbly effective carbohydrate for energy.
+Dried fruit also counts and at Veloforte we make sure all of our protein and energy bars are stuffed full of this delicious and nutritional ingredient to help you eat more vitamins and minerals, as well as providing superbly effective carbohydrate for energy whilst cycling.